leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-60m-Building-a-Report-from-Scratch.md

 ![](../images/L-Dev-60m-Report-From-Scratch/120.png)

+**Step 3:** Format the customer information section.

-**Step 2: Customer Information Section** Now you will format the first section of the report area, the customer information section.
+Now you will format the first section of the report area, the customer information section.

 First, add a title to the section.